Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at

 Because of the large background and complex signal topology, sets of significant features to separate signals and backgrounds are combined in three machine-learning discriminators, each targeting a different signal.
 The discriminators are the outputs of feed-forward deep neural networks (DNNs).
-The three DNN models are devised to separate the SM VBS (SM DNN), EFT dim-6 (dim-6 DNN), and EFT dim-8 (dim-8 DNN) from the SM background processes.
-In particular, for the first EFT DNN model the signal is represented by a balanced mixture of EFT linear and quadratic contributions weighted with unity values for $c_{HW}$ and $c_W$.
-For the second model a balanced mixture of linear and quadratic contributions from all the dim-8 EFT operators included in the study is considered, with the corresponding Wilson coefficient values approximately equal to the 95\% confidence level (\CL) limits obtained performing a statistical fit with the variable \Moone defined in Eq.~(\ref{eq:mo1}) below.
-In both cases, the SM SSWW VBS contribution is considered part of the background sample.
-The optimized models consist of 1, 2 and 4 hidden layers.
+The three DNN models are devised to separate the SM EW VBS (SM DNN), EFT dim-6 (dim-6 DNN), and EFT dim-8 (dim-8 DNN) from the SM background processes.
+In particular, in order to optimize the range of sensitivity of each of the EFT DNN models, we use a balanced mixture (i.e., an equal combination) of contributions from different EFT operators, which include both linear and quadratic terms, as the signal sample.
+This allows us to avoid the complexities associated with the use of several single-operator models, while preserving discrimination power across the various operators to which this analysis is mostly sensitive.
+For the first EFT DNN model the signal is represented by a mixture of EFT linear and quadratic contributions weighted with unity values for $c_{HW}$ and $c_W$.
+For the second model a mixture of linear and quadratic contributions from all the dim-8 EFT operators included in the study is considered, with the corresponding Wilson coefficient values approximately equal to the 95\% confidence level (\CL) limits obtained performing a statistical fit with \Moone (defined in Eq.~\ref{eq:mo1} below) with the strategy outlined in Section~\ref{sec:eft}.
+In both cases, the SM EW VBS contribution is considered part of the background sample.
+The optimized models consist of 1, 2, and 4 hidden layers.
 Adam Optimizer~\cite{kingma2017adam}, early stopping, dropout, and L2 regularization~\cite{Goodfellow-et-al-2016} techniques are utilized to avoid the overfitting effect, consisting of excessive adaptation to training data of the DNN model.

-The sets of input variables for the DNNs, detailed in Table~\ref{tab:DNNfeatures}, are each constructed with a dedicated optimization that includes some quantities introduced to exploit the particular kinematical properties of the VBS SSWW reaction~\cite{trmasses}.
+The sets of input variables for the DNNs, detailed in Table~\ref{tab:DNNfeatures}, are each constructed with a dedicated optimization that includes some quantities introduced to exploit the particular kinematical properties of the EW VBS SSWW reaction~\cite{trmasses}.
 The agreement of the input variables used to train the DNN models has been thoroughly checked in the CRs introduced at the beginning of this section.
 First, there are the transverse masses